FezVrasta/snackbarjs/README.md

         <script src=snackbar.min.js></script>
     </body>

-Using it is as easy as writing:
+To use it in HTML:

     <span data-toggle=snackbar data-content="This is my awesome snackbar!">Click me</span>

-or
+or with javascript:

     $.snackbar({content: "This is my awesome snackbar!"});

 ## Options

-Following options are supported to customize SnackbarJS look and beahvior:
+Following options are supported to customize look and behaviour:

     var options =  {
         content: "Some text", // text of the snackbar